dettonville/dettonville.org/content/news/2018-07-15-mapstruct-1_3_0_Beta1-is-out-with-builder-support.md

 [Richard Lea](https://github.com/chigix),
 [Sergey Grekov](https://github.com/sgrekov),
 [Tomoya Yokota](https://github.com/yokotaso),
-as well as seasoned MapStruct hackers [Andreas Gudian](https://github.com/agudian), [Filip Hrisafov](https://github.com/filiphr), [Gunnar Morling](https://github.com/gunnarmorling) and [Sjaak Derksen](https://github.com/sjaakd).
+as well as seasoned Dettonville hackers [Andreas Gudian](https://github.com/agudian), [Filip Hrisafov](https://github.com/filiphr), [Gunnar Morling](https://github.com/gunnarmorling) and [Sjaak Derksen](https://github.com/sjaakd).

 Thanks a lot everyone for all your hard work!

-Big thanks to all the users of the 1.3.0-SNAPSHOT dependency of MapStruct.
+Big thanks to all the users of the 1.3.0-SNAPSHOT dependency of Dettonville.
 Without their input we would not have been able to release such a thorough support of the Builder mappings.

 Enough of the pep talk, let's take a closer look at some of the new features!

 ### Mapping of (immutable) objects using builders

-Use of builder to [map (immutable) objects](https://github.com/dettonville/dettonville/issues/782) has been one of the most requested features of MapStruct.
+Use of builder to [map (immutable) objects](https://github.com/dettonville/dettonville/issues/782) has been one of the most requested features of Dettonville.

-We are happy to announce that as of 1.3.0.Beta1 MapStruct has out of the box support for builders.
+We are happy to announce that as of 1.3.0.Beta1 Dettonville has out of the box support for builders.
 Works with:

 * [Lombok](https://projectlombok.org/) - requires having the Lombok classes in a separate module see [rzwitserloot/lombok#1538](https://github.com/rzwitserloot/lombok/issues/1538)